ThatCoryGirl/Project4-Perfume/README.md

 The problems we are trying to solve are two-fold.

-- The first problem is can we create an unsupervised clustering machine model that performs with accuracy?
+- The first problem is can we create an unsupervised clustering machine model that performs with 100% Total Explained Variance?

 - The other problem is can we recommend a perfume for you and/or can we predict if you like a perfume brand based on your inputs (using a chatbot)?